andreaferretti/factor-tutorial/README.md

 and then run `10 fib` to see what happens.
 You can then remove the watch with `\ fib reset`.

 Another very useful tool is the `lint` vocabulary.
 This scans word definitions to find duplicated code that can be factored out.
-As an example, let us define
+As an example, let us define a word to check if a string starts with another one.
+Create a test vocabulary

-images
+    "lintme" scaffold-work

+and add the following definition

+    USING: kernel sequences ;
+    IN: lintme

+    : startswith? ( str sub -- ? ) dup length swapd head = ;

+Load the lint tool with `USE: lint` and write `"lintme" lint-vocab`.
+You will get a report mentioning that the word sequence `length swapd` is already used in the word `(split)` of `splitting.private`, hence it could be factored out.

+Now, you would not certainly want to modify the source of a word in the standard library - let alone a private one - but in more complex cases the lint tool is able to find actual repetitions.
+It is a good idea to lint your vocabularies from time to time, to avoid code duplication and as a good way to discover library words that you may have accidentally redefined.

+Finally, there are a few utilities to inspect words.
+You can see the definition of a word in the help tool, but a quicker way can be `see`.
+Or, viceversa, you may use `usage.` to inspect the callers of a given word.
+Try `\ reverse see` and `\ reverse usage.`.

 Metaprogramming
 ---------------